algolia/instantsearch-ios/doc/src/widgets.md

 - Have your `ViewController` inherit from `HitsTableViewController` or `HitsCollectionViewController`.
 - In `viewDidLoad`, assign `hitsTableView` to your hits widget, whether it was created programatically or through Interface Builder.
 - At the end of `ViewDidLoad`, call `InstantSearch.reference.addAllWidgets(in: self.view)` to add your widget to `InstantSearch`.
+- To specify the look and feel of your cell, override one of the two methods which will give you access to the hit:
-- override method `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` or `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` to specify the look and feel of your cell.
-Note that the method will pass in the hit in one of the params so that you can use it to display the content.
+	-  `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell`
+	-  `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell`
+- *Optional*: To specify what happens when a hit is selected, override one of the two methods:
-- *Optional*: override method `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` or `collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath, containing hit: [String : Any])` to specify what happens when a hit is selected.
-Also, the hit is provided in the param.
+	- `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell`
+	- `collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath, containing hit: [String : Any])`

 Here is an example: